halfadder/Getting-and-Cleaning-Data-Project/CodeBook.md

 #### tBodyGyro

-Time domain body signal from gyroscope.
+Time domain body signal (angular velocity) from gyroscope.
 There are measurements for the X, Y, and Z axes for both mean and standard deviation.

 #### tBodyGyroJerk